hariharan-m/EC521-Project/docker-build-dirs/rmunafo-maven/README.txt

   docker run -it --name maven2 my_local_maven /bin/sh
   pwd
-  echo foo > foo.txt
+  echo pre-Maven-installation steps will happen here > note1.txt exit
-  exit

-You created a small test file and exited the shell.
+You created a small text file and exited the shell.
 To continue where you left off (as long as the Docker system is still running on your machine), just do this: